The Night the Diablo Winds Set the Valleys Ablaze

 (2) A Stage Play with Music

-A wide swath from all walks of like from firefighters to residents, vintners to field workers, school kids, shopkeepers, journalists, photographers, veterans, first responders, pilots, medical personnel, police, government officials, animal owners, ranchers to concierges of five start resorts...and more.
+A wide swath from all walks of life from firefighters to residents, vintners to field workers, school kids, shopkeepers, journalists, photographers, veterans, first responders, pilots, medical personnel, police, government officials, animal owners, ranchers, farmers, concierges of five-star resorts, and more.

 A Tale of Morality, Mortality and Nature.